josh146/josh146.github.io/content/recipes/duck-paitan.md

 It is normal for the paitan to separate while freezing.
 To bring it back together, simply bring it to a rapid boil.
 To help bring back the emulsion faster, you can also use an immersion blender.

+This recipe is inspired by the [Tori Paitan stock from Homemade Ramen](/cookbooks?recipe=Tori+paitan+stock&book=Homemade+Ramen&tags=hide), as well as the [Peking duck ramen from the Art of Escapism Cooking](/cookbooks?recipe=Peking+duck+ramen&book=The+Art+of+Escapism+Cooking&tags=hide).
+The former adds carrots, onions, leeks, and scallions at the end for a short simmer (as well as adding 120ml of cold kombu dashi), while the latter roasts the duck bones with a glaze, and uses daikon instead of potato.